Meivazhi: Dress code for entering the Ashram

-Meivazhi followers have a mandatory dress code for entering the ashram.
-It stipulates white panchakacham and a white pointed turban for its Male followers, while its female followers, wear a headscarf or cover their head with their Saree.
-The Senior followers (known as Anandars), who had obtained spiritual revelations (Tamil: உபதேசம் Upatēcam) from Salai Aandavargal, wear saffron clothing and wear saffron pointed turban with an upward-pointing crescent symbol called as 'Kilnaamam' (Tamil: கிள்நாமம் Kiḷnāmām).
-Since 2007, the Government of Tamil Nadu had even provided a relaxation for the followers from wearing bike helmets when the Turban is worn, since many followers wear the Turban throughout the day.
+Meivazhi followers are required to follow a dress code when entering the ashram.
+It stipulates white panchakacham and a white pointed turban for its Male followers, while its female followers wear a headscarf or cover their head with their Saree.
+The Senior followers (known as Anandars), who had obtained spiritual revelations (Tamil: உபதேசம் Upatēcam) from Salai Aandavargal, wear saffron clothing and wear a saffron pointed turban with an upward-pointing crescent symbol called as 'Kilnaamam' (Tamil: கிள்நாமம் Kiḷnāmām).

+Most of the followers wear the turban throughout the day.
+Therefore, in 2007, the Government of Tamil Nadu provided a relaxation for followers of Meivazhi, allowing them to wear bike helmets while keeping their turbans on.
+This is similar to the relaxation given to the wearers of the turban in Sikhs in India.

 Practices and rituals

-The followers of Meivazhi do not worship any idols, tombs or any materialistic subjects, but they pray to the superior god within themselves.
-The rituals and festivals, which take place near the temple are merely a reminder that the superior god is within themselves.
-Daily rituals take place around-the-clock at the Ponnaranga Devalayam, throughout the year.
-The most significant prayer ritual for the followers is the evening one, which is attended by most people on any given day.
-The followers refer to the prayer rituals as 'Vanakkam (Tamil: வணக்கம் Vaṇakkam)', literally meaning 'Hello' or 'Greeting' in English, possibly referring to the meeting of Human soul with the God.